How Much to Charge as a Freelancer: Five Ways to Price Their Work

 Unfortunately, there isn’t a one-size-fits-all solution for how to price freelance work.
 Pricing depends on many variables, such as level of experience, the project, and the client’s budget.
 Here we discuss the five most common pricing models used by all kinds of freelancers.

-One of the most common ways to price freelance work is by the hour.
+One of the most common ways to figure out what to charge for freelance work is by the hour.
 Charging clients by the hour means you’re trading time for money.
 A benefit of hourly pricing is that clients are familiar with this structure, you can bill for more time if the scope creeps up, and it helps freelancers understand how long projects take.

 The downside of hourly pricing is that it has limitations.
 For example, let’s say you’re a freelance writer with five years of experience, and a client asks you to create conversion copy for a new landing page.
 A task like this might take you two hours, and you charge the client your hourly rate.
 For example, two hours at a $60 hourly rate equals $120.